ivanwills/node-getopt-long/README.md

         name          : 'scriptname',
         commandVersion: 0.1,
         helpPrefix    : 'Appears before arguments docs',
-        helpPostfix   : 'Appears an the end of the help', defaults      : {
+        helpSuffix    : 'Appears an the end of the help', defaults      : {
             arg : false,
             can : true,